 1. You need to break off the end that doesn’t quite look right.
 Don’t worry, your asparagus knows where that is and will break off for you.
 Hold the asparagus at the nasty end (the opposite of the flowery top) and a few inches away.
 Bend your asparagus and it will naturally break at the right point.
 Asparagus are so smart.

 2. Some people like to peel their asparagus.
 I have never done this, never been taught to, and don’t see a need to.
 Veggies should be easy to me and peeling adds an extra step.
 However, if you would like to just use a vegetable peeler from the end to the flowery top.
 Be sure not to go over the same spot twice or you’ll end up with some sad asparagus.
 I hear this helps take away some of the stringiness but I’ve never felt asparagus to be stringy.
 Maybe if you’re not an asparagus fan this will be a good step for you?

 3. Now the cooking.
 If you want to do my microwave version, just snap the asparagus in half or thirds and toss in a bowl.
+Add a little bit of water, cover with saran wrap, and microwave.
+Add a little bit of water, cover with saran wrap, and microwave.
 If you’d like to steam your asparagus in a steamer basket then there is no need to break your asparagus before cooking.
 Just throw them in the basket and steam away.
 Boiling is another option.
 You can boil your asparagus in a shallow pan of water.
 Again, you don’t need to break ahead of time.
 No matter what method you choose, asparagus goes from uncooked to cooked really quickly so keep a close watch.
 As with all veggies, they are at their peak when their color is at its brightest so don’t let your asparagus get too light.